 There are nearly 25,000 parking spaces in 38 parking lots and ramps throughout downtown, with most providing a short walk or convenient bus and light rail connections to Target Center.
 To view a map of all downtown parking options, click here.

-Target Center is connected by skyway to Ramp A (7th Street Garage) and Ramp B (5th Street Garage).
+Target Center is connected by skyway to the MPLS Parking system.
 Simply park and proceed to the skyway level (Level 3) and walk across to Target Center.
-ABC Ramps are the premier parking destination for sports fans and event-goers.
-Event rates start at $15.
-Guests are unable to reserve a spot in advance by visiting https://mplsparking.com/reservations/.
+MPLS Parking ramps are the premier parking destination for sports fans and event-goers.
+Guests can easily reserve a spot in advance by visiting https://mplsparking.com/reservations/.

 Reserve Discounted Parking